SD2202/Deccan_AI_Hackathon/ReadME.md

 ---

 ## 🧠 The Brain (NVIDIA NIM Integration)
 ScoutFlow doesn't just look for keywords.
 It uses a 1024-dimensional vector embedding space to understand the *meaning* behind a candidate's experience.
-A "Senior DevOps Engineer" isn't just someone with the words "AWS" on their resume; our AI analyzes their actual project impact and technical depth to ensure a 95%+ match accuracy.
+A "Senior DevOps Engineer" isn't just someone with the words "AWS" on their resume; my AI analyzes their actual project impact and technical depth to ensure a 95%+ match accuracy.
+The main focus was not to use high end models, it was to build something reliable on which HRs can rely on.

 ---

-Developed for **DeccanAI Hackathon 2024**.
+Developed for **DeccanAI Hackathon 2026**.